ashik1104/ashik1104/README.md

 ## Hello.., This is Ashik Mahmud
+#### Undergrad student at the department of Robotics and Mechatronics Engineering, University of Dhaka
 ## Currently learning ML and DL and associated with competitive programming

 #### Acquainted with : C, C++, Python